MuntahaShams/mask-detection/README.md

 # mask-detection
+KAGGLE dataset used for training </br>
-trained on own CNN model and tested on web camera
+own CNN model with training accuracy 98.3% and around 96.8% testing accuracy. testing on webcam